Polls in North Carolina close at 7:30 p.m. ET

 President Barack Obama has taken the official position that his views on the issue are “evolving.”

-Thirty states have voted in favor of constitutional amendments that seek to defend traditional definitions of marriage as a hetereosexual union.
+Before Tuesday, 30 states had voted in favor of constitutional amendments that seek to defend traditional definitions of marriage as a heterosexual union.

 “Of states without constitutional amendments on marriage, 45% (9 of 20) eventually recognize same-sex marriage, either by direct judicial decree, by legislative action, or by a ruling requiring that same-sex marriages from other states be treated as valid,” a nonprofit political group called the National Organization for Marriage said in a statement.
 “Among the 30 states with marriage amendments, none have been repealed.”